tfussell/xlnt/docs/source/includes/_api_reference.md

 Unregisters the overriding content type of the given part.
 ### relationship
 #### ```xlnt::relationship::relationship()```
+Constructs a new empty relationship.
 #### ```xlnt::relationship::relationship(const std::string &id, relationship_type t, const uri &source, const uri &target, xlnt::target_mode mode)```
+Constructs a new relationship by specifying all of its properties.
 #### ```std::string xlnt::relationship::id() const```
 Returns a string of the form rId# that identifies the relationship.
 #### ```relationship_type xlnt::relationship::type() const```